yehjuneheo/AWS_HOL/Security/Revoking Temporary Credentials.md

 * This means my EC2 instances don’t have access as well.
 So I stopped the instances and started.
 * Now the EC2 instances still have access to the AWS Resources, while the attacker doesn’t.

+### What I Learned
+* Instead of deleting or changing permissions to the IAM Role when it is leaked, I should revoke the temporary credentials.
+* I need to stop and start the instances related to the IAM Role so that they can use the new credentials for operating.